Faith and Photography

 A person, not a company, hires you.

 Steve Potter showcases groundbreaking work on neural interfaces, holding a computer connected to a petri dish containing a rat brain.
-The Hybrot experiment aims to develop a neural interface between neurons and robots to exhibit approach and avoidance behaviors, ensuring a robot can approach a target without collision while maintaining a desired distance.
+The Hybrot experiment aims to develop a neural interface between neurons and robots that enables approach and avoidance behaviors, ensuring the robot can approach a target without collision while maintaining a desired distance.
 This research could pave the way for robots to perform precise tasks efficiently by achieving repeatable neural reactions.

-I worked for Georgia Tech a few years ago, and the problem of who paid for the photography came to my attention in a very messy situation.
+I worked for Georgia Tech a few years ago, and the issue of who would pay for the photography came to my attention in a very messy situation.

 The research was done at the College of Engineering at Georgia Tech.
 It would be best if you noticed this is a different department.
-The Research Institute had built an incredible reputation for getting work published in major popular news and science magazines like Popular Mechanics, Business Week, and other publications.
+The Research Institute had built an incredible reputation for getting work published in major popular news and science magazines such as Popular Mechanics, Business Week, and others.

 The Research Institute’s writer contacted me, and they paid for the photography.

-Unknown to me then, the College of Engineering had contacted my department to help promote the project.
+Unknown to me at the time, the College of Engineering had contacted my department to help promote the project.
 When I had been to the researcher and shot the project, the writer in our department went to our files, pulled the images, and sent them out with his story.

 This was when we had a very messy situation.
 The writer who had his department pay for the photography didn’t get to use the photos first, and the other writer not only scooped the story and got a feather in his cap but also used photos that another department had paid to produce.